|

 tried different avenues but his best moments remained tied

-to that original idea.
+to his original idea.

 Very little happens in